Jac-Zac/Thesis/README.md

 Rios, K.C.
 Seltmann, A.R.
 Mast, Accelerating the digitization of biodiversity research specimens through online public participation, Bioscience.
 65 (2015) 383–396. https://doi.org/10.1093/biosci/biv005.

+#### Remember

+Use batchnorm to control the statistic of activation we place it after Conv or linear Layers, no need for bias in the previous layer if you use it